-Garden soil is more important than most people think – it’s the source of most of a plant’s water, oxygen, nutrients, and anchorage.
+Garden beds and soil are more important than most people think.
+Soil is the primary source of most of a plant’s water, oxygen, nutrients, and anchorage.
+Since most of what we feed the plants is fed through the soil, it needs to be able to retain those nutrients and put them in a place and form that is usable by plants.
 Soil can also affect things like the flavour of vegetables, the growth habit of plants, and the pests incurred by plants.

-- Never walk on garden soil as it compacts the soil and squeezes out air pockets – create permanent walking paths in your garden to ensure that you don’t step on your garden beds.
+- Never walk on garden soil as it compacts the soil and squeezes out air pockets.
+Create permanent walking paths in your garden to ensure that you don’t step on your garden beds.

 As always, please feel free to reach out at email@example.com if you have any questions about our Grow Veggies program or any of the topics in our newsletter!